-Material Library in interior design firms
+Material Library in Interior Design firms

 Not many interior design firms have a full-time librarian to upkeep their material libraries, and it must be a consistent effort to keep it easily accessible and organized.
 We’re going to implement a new management of the material library and I’ve been doing some searching for some tips we can use.
 Thought I might share.

-- A new product display can entice and inspire library visitors.
 Since most libraries are not managed by someone full-time, showcasing samples can be a serendipitous path towards design innovation.
 Every resource library, regardless of size, should inspire the people using it to make great spaces.